menglishca/keyin-course-notes/content/databases/sprints/midterm/_index.md

 - You can find the code for all examples we've worked on in class [here](https://github.com/menglishca/keyin-code-samples) (they might be of help for the CLI portion).
 Remember you may need to modify the `pool` connection details to match your PostgreSQL install
 - If you have any questions about the midterm, if things aren't clear or you need a hand please do reach out on Teams or send an email
 - Additionally, there are support sessions during every lecture slot during the break and support sessions are also still being offered by the TA for Semester 3
+- This is to be done individually, and not in groups

 ## Grading Rubric